BeckettFrey/RodRoyale/README.md

-# 🎣 Catchy Backend API
+# 🎣 Rod Royale Backend API

-A RESTful API built with FastAPI and MongoDB for Catchy - a social fishing application where anglers can share their catches, follow other fishers, and discover fishing spots on an interactive map.
+A RESTful API built with FastAPI and MongoDB for Rod Royale - a social fishing application where anglers can share their catches, follow other fishers, and discover fishing spots on an interactive map.

 ## 🚀 Features

 - **User Management**: User registration, profiles, following/followers system
 - **Catch Sharing**: Upload and share fishing catches with photos and details
+- **Cloud Image Storage**: Cloudinary integration for optimized image upload and delivery
 - **Interactive Map**: Pin catches to map locations with privacy controls
 - **Access Control**: Granular privacy settings (private, mutuals, public)
 - **Real-time Data**: Async MongoDB operations for optimal performance
+- **Image Optimization**: Automatic image compression, format conversion, and thumbnail generation

 ## 💾 Tech Stack